Search crews scour charred Oregon landscape, residents return to rubble as wildfires burn | Science-Environment

 "This is a wake up call for all of us that we've got to do everything in our power to tackle climate change," Brown said.
 Trump, a Republican, was scheduled to travel to California and meet with federal and state officials on Monday.
 He has said that western governors bear some of the blame for intense fire seasons in recent years, as opposed to warming temperatures, and has accused them of poor forest management.

+Steep terrain and dry hills that have not burned for 60 years are providing fuel for the blaze, which started over the Labor Day weekend.
+As the smoke that has been clogging the air and blocking heat from the sun begins to lift, firefighters expect the weather to heat up and fire activity could increase, the California Department of Forestry and Fire Protection said.

-In California, nearly 17,000 firefighters were battling 29 major wildfires on Sunday, according to the California Department of Forestry and Fire Protection.
-Improving weather conditions had helped them gain a measure of containment over most of the blazes.
+All told in California, nearly 17,000 firefighters were battling 29 major wildfires on Sunday, Cal Fire said.
+However, improving weather conditions had helped them gain a measure of containment over blazes in many parts of the state, and some evacuated residents in Madera County near where the massive Creek Fire was burning, were allowed to go back home.

 More than 4,000 homes and other structures have been incinerated in California alone over the past three weeks.
-About three million acres of land have been burned in the state, according to the state's Department of Forestry and Fire Protection.
+About three million acres of land have been burned in the state, according to Cal Fire.